Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Examples

 \section{Examples}

 We discuss some examples in several steps.
-First we show a simple one-dimensional example of wild non-uniqueness due to non continuity of the drift.
-Then we show two infinite dimensional very natural generalizations of this example.
+First we show a simple one-dimensional example of wild nonuniqueness due to noncontinuity of the drift.
+Then we show two infinite dimensional, very natural generalizations of this example.
 However, both of them do not fit perfectly with our purposes, so they are presented mainly to discuss possible phenomena.
-Finally, in subsection \ref{subsection example 4}, we modify the previous examples in such a way to get a very large family of \textit{deterministic problems with non-uniqueness for all initial conditions}, which fits the assumptions of our result of uniqueness by noise.
+Finally, in Section~\ref{subsectionexample4}, we modify the previous examples in such a way to get a very large family of \textit{deterministic problems with nonuniqueness for all initial conditions}, which fits the assumptions of our result of uniqueness by noise.\looseness=-1